Stramenopile: Characteristics

 The presumed apomorphy of tripartite flagellar hairs in stramenopiles is well characterized.
 The basal part of the hair is flexible and inserts into the cell membrane; the second part is dominated by a long stiff tube (the 'straw' or 'stramen'); and finally the tube is tipped by many delicate hairs called mastigonemes.
 The proteins that code for the mastigonemes appear to be exclusive to the stramenopile clade, and are present even in taxa (such as diatoms) that no longer have such hairs.

 Most stramenopiles have two flagella near the apex.
 They are usually supported by four microtubule roots in a distinctive pattern.
-There is a transitional helix inside the flagellum where the beating axoneme with its distinctive 9 peripheral couplets and two central microtubules changes into the nine triplet structure of the basal body.
+There is a transitional helix inside the flagellum where the beating axoneme with its distinctive geometric pattern of nine peripheral couplets around two central microtubules changes into the nine-triplet structure of the basal body.

 Plastids

 Many stramenopiles have plastids which enable them to photosynthesise, using light to make their own food.
 Those plastids are coloured off-green, orange, golden or brown because of the presence of chlorophyll a, chlorophyll c, and fucoxanthin.
 This form of plastid is called a stramenochrome or chromoplast.
 The most significant autotrophic stramenopiles are the brown algae (wracks and many other seaweeds), and the diatoms.
 The latter are among the most significant primary producers in marine and freshwater ecosystems.
 Most molecular analyses suggest that the most basal stramenopiles lacked plastids and were accordingly colourless heterotrophs, feeding on other organisms.
 This implies that the stramenopiles arose as heterotrophs, diversified, and then some of them acquired chromoplasts.
 Some lineages (such as the axodine lineage that included the chromophytic pedinellids, colourless ciliophryids, and colourless actinophryid heliozoa) have secondarily reverted to heterotrophy.